Djokovic takes trip into Roland Garros unknown against Nadal fan - France 24

 Spain's Garbine Muguruza, the 2016 champion in Paris and seeded 11 this year, plays Danielle Collins of the United States who is enjoying her best run at the tournament.

-French wildcard Clara Burel, just 19 and ranked a lowly 357, faces experienced Chinese player Zhang Shuai who is chasing a last-16 spot in Paris for the first time.
+French wildcard Clara Burel, just 19 and ranked a lowly 357, faces experienced Chinese player Zhang Shuai who is attempting to become the first Chinese woman in the second week since former champion Li Na in 2012.

-Burel is Zhang's second successive French opponent this week having defeated Alize Cornet in the second round.

-"Since the start of the week, it's been a bit crazy," admitted Burel who made the third round by beating fellow teenager Kaja Juvan.

 Two-time Wimbledon winner Petra Kvitova, seeded seven, meets Leylah Fernandez for a last-16 spot.